 Since they first co-starred in Bottle Rocket together, Luke and Owen have gone on to have very distinctive solo careers.

 Owen tends to get cast in comedic roles.
 He’s joined legendary funny people in a long list of box office comedies — like Ben Stiller in Zoolander and Night at the Museum, Will Ferrell in Old School, and Vince Vaughn in Wedding Crashers.
 By comparison, Luke more often lands more romantic leads in rom-coms like Legally Blonde, Death at a Funeral, and My Super Ex-Girlfriend, and other movies such as The Ridiculous 6 and Vacancy.
 Luke has also done a fair bit of television work, appearing in That ’70s Show, Enlightened, and Roadies.
-Currently, he plays Pat Dugan on the CW show, Star Girl.
+He also played Pat Dugan on the CW show, Star Girl.

-What About Their Brother, Andrew?
+What About Their Brother, Andrew Wilson?

 So what about their lesser-known, but equally talented older brother Andrew?